Lattice is building tools and infrastructure to make ambitious, complex, large-scale blockchain applications possible.

 Our goal is to take blockchain applications beyond just finance and speculation, to encompass playful use-cases such as games, virtual worlds, P2P consumer apps and social relationships.
 We want to transition Ethereum from a financial computer to its original ambition as the World Computer.

-Our most major contribution so far is MUD.
+Our most major software contribution so far is MUD.
 MUD is an onchain operating system for Ethereum.
 It is built as a micro-kernel, with its core module being an embedded relational database that replaces the traditional storage model of Ethereum.
 All of MUD is onchain and runs on the EVM.

 Since the release of MUD in 2022: